-It's his job to give Benchmark workers and clients the computer resources needed to make sure that the slurry -- a gel that turns into an oatmeal-like sludge -- is available for 'frac jobs,' where the gel is pumped into an oil well under high pressure to fracture the ground so oil will flow better.
+It's his job to give Benchmark workers and clients the computer resources needed to make sure that the slurry - a gel that turns into an oatmeal-like sludge -- is available for "frac jobs," where the gel is pumped into an oil well under high pressure to fracture the ground to make the oil flow better.

-To improve its disaster recovery and backup capabilities, Benchmark installed a US$60,000 storage-area network (SAN) from EqualLogic Inc. in Nashua, N.H., about a year ago.
-The SAN replicates Benchmark's Biz'Net accounting software and Microsoft Exchange e-mail data.
+Benchmark installed a US$60,000 storage-area network (SAN) from EqualLogic Inc. in Nashua, N.H., about a year ago to improve its disaster recovery and backup capabilities.
+The SAN replicates Benchmark's Biz-Net accounting software and Microsoft Exchange e-mail data.

 Collins said the accounting system gets replicated every night from Benchmark Energy's Houston headquarters to its largest facility, in Midland, Texas, over the SAN's 3Mbit/sec. point-to-point connection.

 The SAN provides 3TB of storage and supports 130 people across three sites.
 "The SAN has given me better control of our volumes and data," Collins said.